kilelx/kilelx/README.md

 - 👋 Hi, I’m Kieran , a 22-year-old student based in Rennes, France

-- 👀 Aim to be a creative developer
+- 👀 Looking for an apprenticeship in creative development

-- 🌱 I’m currently working on React native and Three.js Journey
+- 🌱 I’m currently working on Three.js Journey & Typescript

-- 💼 Available for work